 This is a do-or-die situation in which you need to make quick but well thought out decisions to shift the growth curve upward.
 You need to identify the area and/or channel that is dragging your business down.
 Once you have actionable data, you need to take immediate action.

 Why isn’t Your Business Growing?

 Every product has a saturation point.
-If you go through the business life cycle, you will see accelerating growth in the beginning, and after a point, there is a staggering pause where the business growth either remain stagnant or worse, fall.
+If you go through the business life cycle, you will see accelerating growth in the beginning, and after a point, there is a staggering pause where the business growth either remains stagnant or worse, falls.
 At this time, if the business fails to innovate, the growth starts to decline and the situation becomes alarming.

 At the saturation point, the growth stops as the business capacity maxes out.
 As a result, fear starts to creep into the enterprise.